 But first impressions can be deceiving.
-I’m all for products that blur out my imperfections in the short time, but I also want them to get rid of them for good in the long run.
+I’m all for products that blur out my imperfections in the short term, but I also want them to get rid of them for good in the long run.
 Can The Inkey List Hepta-Peptide do both?

-Key Ingredients In The Inkey List Hepta-Peptide
+What’s In The Inkey List Hepta-Peptide?

 Don’t hate.
 At least not before knowing the whole story.
 There’s a reason (or four) why silicones are so popular in skincare: they blur imperfections.